Realignment of the charge-density wave in TiSe$_2$ by variation of the conduction band population: Results Discussion

 The CDW phase was monitored by ARPES, keeping track of its prominent experimental signature, the backfolded bands at high-symmetric points of the Brillouin Zone.
-The band structure at low temperature seen by ARPES around $A$ [Fig.~\ref{fig: AL no water}(a)] in \textit{A-L} direction is characterised by two valence bands.
+The band structure at low temperature as observed by ARPES around $A$ [Fig.~\ref{fig: AL no water}(a)] in \textit{A-L} direction is characterised by two valence bands.
 At $L$, the backfolded valence band with hole-like dispersion is well-developed and parts of the Ti \textit{3d} conduction band can be identified near the Fermi level $E_F$ [Fig.~\ref{fig: AL no water}(b)].
+Due to a coupling to the backfolded valence band, the shape of the conduction band emission is non-parabolic \cite{Kidd_electron_hole_coupling_TiSe_2002}.
 The origin of the backfolding shall be discussed in the following using a simplified band model (Fig.~\ref{fig: band scheme}) whose overall features were adapted from references \cite{zunger_band_1978, Cercellier_excitonic_insulator, Calandra_electronic_structure,Monney_temperature-dependent}.
 Calculated band structures \cite{zunger_band_1978, Calandra_electronic_structure} of the normal phase, indicated schematically in Figure~\ref{fig: band scheme}(a), suggest two valence bands at \textit{A} (in \textit{A-L} direction) and three at $\mathit{\Gamma}$ (in $\mathit{\Gamma}$\textit{-M} direction).
-Cerceiller et al. experimentally confirm this with ARPES, finding three bands at $\mathit{\Gamma}$, both in the normal as well as the CDW phase \cite{Cercellier_excitonic_insulator}.
+The three bands observed experimentally at A and $\mathit{\Gamma}$ before and after water exposure are plotted in Figures~\ref{fig: AL 6kL}(a) and \ref{fig: Gamma_M}(a, b), respectively, which is consistent with the literature, where these bands were observed both in the normal as well as the CDW phase \cite{Cercellier_excitonic_insulator}.
 In a three-dimensional 2x2x2 CDW phase with a spanning vector $\vec{\omega_3}$, one would expect a $\mathit{\Gamma}^*$ point of the superstructure with three bands in $\mathit{\Gamma}^*$-\textit{M}$^*$ direction both at $A$ and $L$ [see BZ in Fig.~\ref{fig: band scheme}(b)].
-Detailed analysis of energy distribution curves (EDCs), see also \cite{Monney_temperature-dependent, May_PRL}, at $L$ shows however only two peaks attributed to the backfolded valence band.
+Detailed analysis of energy distribution curves (EDCs), see also \cite{Monney_temperature-dependent, May_PRL}, at $L$ shows, however, only two peaks attributed to the backfolded valence band.
 At $A$, a decrease of spectral weight is observed, but no backfolding as one would expect for the new $\mathit{\Gamma}^*$.
 This rather suggests a 2x2x1 superstructure with a two-dimensional spanning vector $\vec{\omega_2}$, as depicted in Figure~\ref{fig: band scheme}(c), than a fully 3-dimensional 2x2x2 CDW.
-In this 2-dimensional phase, $\mathit{\Gamma}$ would be mapped to $M$ and $A$ to $L$, which is consistent with the observations.
+In this 2-dimensional phase, $\mathit{\Gamma}$ would be mapped to $M$ and $A$ to $L$, which is consistent with the observations: Near $M$, we do indeed observe three bands, as displayed in Figure~\ref{fig: Gamma_M}(c, d).